 All details pertaining to what can amount to a service charge and dates of when payments may be required will be set out in the lease.

 Such documents requiring carefully worded drafting in order for the landlord to be able to recover their costs.

 At Hillary Cooper Law, we have the ability to carefully draft such

-Documents to make sense of these documents to a lay person.
+document to make sense of them to a lay person.
 We are equipped to deal with and manage

-The leaseholder, will have terms in their lease that have attached contractual obligations and therefore breach of these could cause legal action to be brought against them.
+The leaseholder, will have terms in their lease that have attached contractual obligations and breach of these could cause legal action to be brought against them.
 As a landlord, there are sanctions you can bring about, should these circumstances arise.
-Forfeiture of the lease is one which can be pursued and will overall bring about the result of the forfeiture being set aside, and the lease being reinstated to the property, but it will require a court order to be started.
-Such order is granted by the service of a notice under Section 146 of the Law of Property Act 1925, which is the Notice of Seeking Possession.
+Forfeiture of the lease is one which can be pursued and will overall bring about the result of the forfeiture being set aside, and the lease being reinstated to the property, but it will require a court order.
+Such an order is granted by the service of a notice under Section 146 of the Law of Property Act 1925, which is the Notice of Seeking Possession.

 Here at Hillary Cooper Law with our vast experience and knowledge within Landlord and Tenant Law, Commercial and Residential Property Law and litigation – should it come to that – we can provide support, assistance and advice, every step of the way.

 Deeds of Variation are used in commercial and residential leases; where a landlord and a tenant agree to vary the terms of their lease.
 Such a need to vary one’s lease may arise where the terms of the lease are defective; where additional years are purchased by the tenant or where a party simply wishes to introduce new terms or remove old terms in the lease.